 - Supports head: The baby has not just strong back muscles but also firm neck muscles.
 When you pick your six-month-old, his neck holds his head and may extend it in the direction in which he is moving.
 The baby will also turn his head to look at objects beyond his field of vision.

 - Rolls in both directions: The little one takes advantage of strong back and neck muscles by learning to roll in both directions – from his back to his tummy, and vice versa.

 - Supports weight when held vertical: The baby cannot stand on his own, but when held vertically, he will support his weight on his legs and will bounce up and down.
 This developmental milestone lays the foundation for subsequent landmarks such as standing and walking.

-- Sleeps for six to eight hours: Babies at six months can sleep in blocks of six to eight hours a night (5).
+- Sleeps for six to eight hours: Sleeping in blocks of six to eight hours every night is normal for babies at six month (5).
 The little one may wake up for a feed once in a while, but not as often as before.

 - Ready for solid food: A six-month-old has a sharper sense of taste, and his digestive system is all set to digest the first solid food.
 Babies also develop the chewing and biting reflex on the completion of six months (6).

 Nupur, a mother from Georgia, US, says “Lila (her daughter) started eating solids little by little at 6.5 months of age, and now at 13 months, she eats almost everything we do, including 3 sit down meals a day (i).”